HelenaDR84/HelenaDR84/README.md

 I'm a woman in tech, passionate about learning and growing in the field.
 I believe in setting realistic goals and working hard to achieve them.
 I'm driven by projects that excite me and strive to make them viable and something I can be proud of.

 ## 🛠 Skills
 - **Frontend Development**: Currently learning and improving.
-HTML5, CSS3, JAVASCRIPT.
+HTML5, CSS3, JAVASCRIPT, REACT.
 -  **Backend Development:** On a journey to learn and master PHP and Laravel.
 - **Database:** Proficient in MySQL for efficient data storage and management.
 - **Tools:** Experienced with VSCode, Figma, collaborative development tools, and implementing best practices.